 Dr. Donald Siegel is Foundation Professor of Public Policy and Management and Director of the School of Public Affairs (SPA) at Arizona State University.
 SPA is ranked #13 in the country, according to U.S. News and World Report and #2 in research, according to the Shanghai Academic Ranking of World Universities.
 From 2008-2016, Don served as Dean of the School of Business at the University at Albany, SUNY.
 He received his bachelor’s degree in economics and his master’s and doctoral degrees in business economics from Columbia University.
 He then served as a Sloan Foundation post-doctoral fellow at the National Bureau of Economic Research.
 Siegel has also taught at SUNY-Stony Brook, the University of Nottingham, RPI, where was he was Chair of the Economics Department, and the University of California-Riverside, where he served as Associate Dean for Graduate Studies.

-Professor Siegel is an editor of the Journal of Management Studies and the Journal of Technology Transfer, a former co-editor of Academy of Management Perspectives, an associate editor of the Journal of Productivity Analysis, a former associate editor of the Journal of Business Venturing and Academy of Management Learning and Education, and serves on the editorial boards of Academy of Management Perspectives, Academy of Management Review, Academy of Management Learning & Education, Journal of Business Venturing, Corporate Governance: An International Review, Strategic Entrepreneurship Journal and the British Journal of Management.
-He has also co-edited 50 special issues of leading journals in management and economics.
+Professor Siegel is an editor of the Journal of Technology Transfer, a former editor of the Journal of Management Studies and Academy of Management Perspectives, an associate editor of the Journal of Productivity Analysis, a former associate editor of the Journal of Business Venturing and Academy of Management Learning and Education, and serves on the editorial boards of Academy of Management Perspectives, Academy of Management Review, Academy of Management Learning & Education, Journal of Business Venturing, Corporate Governance: An International Review, Strategic Entrepreneurship Journal and the British Journal of Management.
+He has also co-edited 51 special issues of leading journals in management and economics.
 He is an elected Fellow of the Academy of Management and in 2020, was elected Dean of the Academy of Management Fellows.